educatorsRlearners/an-a-z-of-machine-learning/_posts/2020-05-14-a-is-for-aim.md

 ### Footnotes
 [^1]: Google search May 14th, 2020
 [^2]: That is an idea for a future project, "What is the ratio of data science coding tutorials written by holders of PhDs compared to non-PhDs?"
-[^3]: From the "Preface" to [*Writing to Learn*](https://bookshop.org/books/writing-to-learn-rc/9780062720405)
+[^3]: From the "Preface" to [*Writing to Learn*](https://bookshop.org/books/writing-to-learn-rc/978006272040)
 [^4]: This quote is most likely an [amalgamation](https://www.quora.com/What-is-the-source-of-this-famous-quote-attributed-to-John-Dewey-We-do-not-learn-from-an-experience-We-learn-from-reflecting-on-an-experience) of several ideas which Dewey professed, but I still like it :smiley:
-[^5]: From the "Preface" to [*Writing to Learn*](https://bookshop.org/books/writing-to-learn-rc/9780062720405)